-LCCIAS' staffing resource was at its strongest for several years, and overall non-productive time (including sickness) was lower.
-The HoIAS considers there was sufficient input across the control environment to be able to give a full opinion.
-Assurance was supplemented by good relationships with senior management and transparency over reporting significant governance issues in the provisional draft Annual Governance Statement and providing detailed updates to risk positions in the Corporate Risk Register.
-Ten audits (eight of which related to maintained primary schools potentially incurring deficit budget positions) either contained high importance (HI) recommendations or a partial assurance rating and were reported in summary to Committee during the year.
-There was an increase in the number of reactive investigations which LCCIAS either supported/advised on or led (doubled from 13 to 26).
-However, as was the case with HI recommendations following investigations.
-The position with Nottingham City Internal Audit proposing to significantly reduce its internal audit coverage of EMSS main financial systems is a concern and will need to be closely monitored.
+Rationale - The HolAS considers there was sufficient input by LCCIAS across the control environment to be able to give a full opinion.
+Assurance continued to be supplemented by good relationships with senior management, transparency over reporting significant governance issues in the draft Annual Governance Statement and providing detailed updates to risk positions in the Corporate Risk Register.
+Currently, six audits either contain high importance (HI) recommendations or a partial assurance rating and were reported in summary to Committee during the year.
+Because some audits haven't been fully closed there could yet be a few more, lower graded ratings but this will not affect the overall opinion.
+There was also an increase in the number of reactive investigations which LCCIAS either supported/advised on or led.
+Whilst these could indicate a weakening control environment, management has continued to accept and respond positively and strongly to LCCIAS recommendations.
+Nottingham City Internal Audit completed three of its four planned audits of EMSS main financial systems and gave an overall positive opinion.

-Reasonable assurance is given that the Council's control environment has remained overall adequate and effective.
+Opinion - Reasonable assurance is given that the Council's control environment has remained overall adequate and effective during 2024-25.